 Vanderbilt Commodores Logo

 It took about two years to create this logo.
 The Boston studio Upstatement, which worked on the new design, retained the recognizable letter “V” and made it the main unifying symbol of the university, all its departments, and sports teams.
-This decision was made in order to form a unified identity for the educational institution.
+This decision was made to form a unified identity for the educational institution.
 When creating a new emblem, the opinion of focus groups, which also included coaches and athletes, was considered.
 It turned out that baseball and football coaches had long favored the blocky “V” because it looked better on helmets and caps.

-The new sports team symbol was introduced in 2022, but it will not appear on uniforms until the second half of 2023.
+The new sports team symbol was introduced in 2022, but will not appear on uniforms until the second half of 2023.
 The previous version of the star emblem will continue to be used on some merchandise.

 Font and Colors